kivancyuksel/kivancyuksel.github.io/my_collections/_toolbox/2020-03-21-mean-variance-std.md

 you use, the less error you will have.

-Getting back to the contest, now you know another information that can be useful to you to better guess the heigh of this Japanese man: the mean value.
+Getting back to the contest, now you know another information that can be useful to you to better guess the height of this Japanese man: the mean value.
 A quick check from the internet showed that it is 172cm.
 Now you have a better idea of how tall this person could be.
 Having no further information, you could still guess it as 172, and still have better than before chance of winning the contest.
 But, you are still worried that this information might not be very reliable.
 Why?
 Look at the graph below: